MorrisMA/M65C02A/README.md

     page 1, then the mod 256 behavior of normal 6502/65C02 stacks will be automatically restored.)

-    (9)     M65C02A core provides prefix instructions, ind, isz or ois, to add indirection to an addressing mode.
+    (9)     M65C02A core provides prefix instructions, IND, ISZ (OIS), to add indirection to an addressing mode.
 When an indirection prefix instruction is applied.
 Previously, programmer-selected indirection resulted in indirection being applied before indexing.
 This meant that pre-indexed addressing modes using X would be converted into post-indexed indurect addressing like that available using the Y post-indexing register.
-With the elimination of specific base-relative addressing mode instructions and its associated microprogram routines, pre-indexed indirect addressing will now result when an indirection prefix instruction is applied.)
+With the elimination of specific base-relative addressing mode instructions and their associated microprogram routines, pre-indexed indirect addressing will now result when an indirection prefix instruction is applied.)

-    (10)    M65C02A core provides a prefix instruction, siz, isz or osz, which promotes the width of the ALU operation from 8 to 16 bits.
+    (10)    M65C02A core provides a prefix instruction, SIZ, ISZ (OSZ), which promotes the width of the ALU operation from 8 to 16 bits.
 The only restriction is that BCD operations cannot be promoted from 8-bit to 16-bit; BCD arithmetic is only available for 8-bit operands.

     (11)    M65C02A core automatically allows the CMP/CPX/CPY instructions to set the V flag when a 16-bit operation is being performed.
-The M65C02A core also implement multi-flag conditional branches.
+The M65C02A core also implements multi-flag conditional branches.
 The multi-flag conditional branches support four signed (multi-flag) conditional branches: Than (LT), Less Than or Equal (LE), Greater Than (GT), and Greater Than or Equal (GE).
 In addition, four unsigned (multi-flag) conditional branches are supported: lower (LO), lower or same (LS), higher (HI), and Higher or Same (HS).
+(Note: These multi-flag branch instructions are enabled using the SIZ prefix instruction.
+    In addition, application of the IND prefix instruction changes the PC-relative displacement from 8 bits to 16-bits.
+The ISZ (OIS) prefix instruction can also be applied to select the multi-flag tests and the increased displacement branch instructions.)

     (12)    M65C02A core provides support for the implementation of virtual machines (VMs) for threaded interpreter’s such FORTH.
 The M65C02A core’s IP